Copic Markers: How Many Colors Does Copic Make? (Beware!)

 I could never work with Ciao markers alone.
 There are too many gaps in the color palette.

-A few years back, I was asked to teach for a store that carried Ciao exclusively.
-It was incredibly frustrating; Ciao is missing many of my most frequently used colors.
-The store finally added Sketch markers to their inventory because it was so hard to run classes without so many essential colors.
+I actually tried this a few years back— I taught at a store which only carried Ciao.
+It was incredibly frustrating; The store finally started carrying Sketch markers because it was too hard to run classes with only Ciao colors.

 Even worse, there are no neutral gray Ciaos (ack!).
 Of the grays they do have?
 I don’t understand why there are no 4s, 6s, or double-zeros which I use regularly.
 And they don’t go darker than a 7 which is problematic for me since I don’t use black in my artwork.

-As an entry-point marker and for beginners, I strongly recommend Ciao Copics.
+As an entry-point for beginners, I recommend Ciao Copics.

 BUT I always warn students that you will not be able to stay inside the Ciao ecosystem very long.